HerrMotz/bachelor-thesis/publication/main.typ

 As can be seen in @example:prefixes_in_wikidata, there are many prefixes apparently for the same things, namely *items* and *properties*.
 However, their use in Wikibase depends on the context. @fig:rdf_mapping shows how they come into play in the Wikibase data model.
 It is important to mention, that once an item or property is added to Wikibase, it is referencable using all of the prefixes of the data model.
 Using the concrete example of Wikidata, an item can be directly addressed using the prefix `wd` and a property directly accessed using `wdt`.
-For technical and convenience, Wikidata

 #todo[
   Ich sollte das Beispiel mit den Prefixes erläutern und auch warum ich es zeige.
 Das wird noch nicht klar.
   Ich erkläre kurz wie für die Implementation wd wdt pq relevant sind.
 ]

 /*```turtle
  wd:P22 a wikibase:Property ;